 What Is the Time Limit for Amending Old Tax Returns?

 Generally, you have three years to amend an old return.
 However, there are a few exceptions.
-In particular, if you forgot to report a loss on a bad debt or claim a foreign tax credit, the three year limit does not apply.
+In particular, if you forgot to report a loss on a bad liability or claim a foreign tax credit, the three-year limit does not apply.

 What Changes Can You Make to Old Returns?

 The IRS lets you amend returns for several reasons.
 If you’re trying to reduce the amount of tax owed in a previous year, you should focus on the following changes: